Stabilization of the borafluorene anion with carbenes

-Category: Environment Hits: 1The incorporation of boron into polycyclic aromatic hydrocarbon systems leads to interesting chromophoric and fluorescing materials for optoelectronics, including organic light-emitting diodes (OLEDS) and field-effect transistors, as well as polymer-based sensors.
+Category: Environment Hits: 9The incorporation of boron into polycyclic aromatic hydrocarbon systems leads to interesting chromophoric and fluorescing materials for optoelectronics, including organic light-emitting diodes (OLEDS) and field-effect transistors, as well as polymer-based sensors.
 A research team has now introduced a new anionic organoborane compound.
 Synthesis of the borafluorene succeeded through the use of carbenes.

 Read more https://www.sciencedaily.com/releases/2021/05/210505130529.htm